 Diverse Applications of Products Made From Brass

-Brass finds its way into numerous industries, leaving an indelible mark on the manufacturing landscape.
+You can find things made from brass in a range of industries, leaving an indelible mark on the manufacturing landscape.
 From aerospace and automotive to music and interior design, brass's versatility shines through in the following applications...

 Brass in Home Décor Items